 3. HOKA ONE ONE CHALLENGER ATR 4

-The Hoka One One Challenger ATR 4 is another maximalist quality offering from Hoka.
+The Hoka One One Challenger ATR 4 is another maximal quality offering from Hoka.
 If you prefer a trail shoe with lots of cushioning, you should consider the Challengers.
 Comfort is outstanding with great support.

 Of course, this style is not for everyone.
 Extreme cushioning interferes with the feel of the ground.
 However, it provides incredible support and protection.
 The breathability is also top-notch and they are lightweight despite having good cushioning.